alon24/InfoScreens/Readme.md

   }
 ```

-Move right (you can also moveleft) - show a different page
+Move right (you can also move left) - show a different page
 ```
 infos->moveRight();
 infos->moveLeft();